maroodb/simple-event/README.md

 # SimpleEvent: A simple Java PubSub Library
-SimpleEvent is a simple event pubSub library that makes asynchronous messaging between objects more simple.
+SimpleEvent is a simple event PubSub implementation library that makes asynchronous messaging between objects more simple.

 ## Foretaste